-Changes in organic and nutrient loading to an estuary may have various consequences for the ecology of the estuarine system including changes in the abundances of some benthic invertebrates that form prey species for water birds (e.g. Burton et al. 200219).
-This could have knock-on effects upon water bird foraging distribution, prey intake rates, and ultimately upon survival and fitness.
+Changes in organic and nutrient loading to an estuary may have various consequences for the ecology of the estuarine system including changes in the abundances of some benthic invertebrates that form prey species for water birds (e.g. Burton et al. 2002).
+This could have knock-on effects upon water bird foraging distribution, prey intake rates, and ultimately upon survival and fitness; the potential for effects on these receptors is evaluated further below, based on the calculated results from the EAM.

 Table 3 identifies the surface and groundwater bodies that are hydrologically or hydrogeologically connected to the proposed OP dosing and which are further connected to the above listed bird species in Killala Bay/ Moy Estuary SPA.
 Killala Bay/ Moy Estuary SPA is situated downstream of the OP dosing area.
-The EAM (Table 3; Appendix C) has assessed the potential for impact on OP indicative water quality on:
+The EAM (Table 3; Appendix C) has assessed the potential for impact on water quality and nutrient conditions on: